INGEN-HOPE/3rd_INDO-VIETNAM_SingleCell_Workshop_2026/Module_4_Preprocessing_and_Alignment_Of_scRNASeqData.md

 | --outSAMattributes CB UB                         | Adds corrected Cell Barcode (CB) and UMI (UB) tags to BAM output |
 | --outSAMtype BAM SortedByCoordinate              | Outputs coordinate-sorted BAM file (required when using --outSAMattributes) |
 | --limitBAMsortRAM                   | Prevents excessive memory use during BAM sorting |

+You can explore STAR manual for additional parameters as per your dataset and requirements.

 **Execution:**